-- 1. Approve Standing Orders (SOs), a schedule of matters reserved to the Board and Standing Financial Instructions (SFIs) for the regulation of its proceedings and business. - 2.
-Suspend Standing Orders. - 3.
-Vary or amend the Standing Orders. - 4.
-Ratify any urgent decisions taken by the Chair and Chief Executive in public session - 5.
-Approve a scheme of delegation of powers from the Board to other committees. - 6.
-Require and receive the declaration of Board members' interests which may conflict with those of the Trust and, taking account of any waiver which the Secretary of State for Health may have made in any case, determining the extent to which that member may remain involved with the matter under consideration. - 7.
-Require and receive the declaration of officers' interests that may conflict with those of the Trust. - 8.
-Adopt the organisation's executive structures, processes and procedures to facilitate the discharge of business by the Trust and to agree modifications. - 9.
-Receive reports from committees including those that the Trust is required by the Secretary of State or other regulation to establish and to take appropriate action. - 10.
-Confirm the recommendations of the Trust's committees where the committees do not have executive powers. - 11.
-Approve arrangements relating to the discharge of the Trust's responsibilities as a corporate Trustee for funds held on Trust. - 12.
-Establish terms of reference and reporting arrangements of all committees that are established by the Board. - 13.
-Approve arrangements relating to the discharge of the Trust's responsibilities as a bailer for patients' property. - 14.
-Ratify use of the common seal. - 15.
-Ratify or otherwise instances of failure to comply with Standing Orders brought to the Chief Executive's attention following review by Audit Committee - 16.
-Discipline members of the Board or employees who are in breach of statutory requirements or SOs.
+DE CISIONS RESERVED TO THE LEEDS COMMUNITY HEALTHCARE NHS TRUST BOARD Ge eneral enabling provision 1.
+The Board may determine any matter, for which it has delegated or statutory authority, it wishes in full session within its statutory powers.
+Re gulations and control 1.
+Approve Standing Orders (SOs), a schedule of matters reserved to the Board and Standing Financial Instructions (SFIs) for the regulation of its proceedings and business.
+2. Suspend Standing Orders.
+3. Vary or amend the Standing Orders.
+4. 5.
+Ratify any urgent decisions taken by the Chair and Chief Executive in public session Approve a scheme of delegation of powers from the Board to other committees.
+6. Require and receive the declaration of Board members' interests which may conflict with those of the Trust and, taking account of any waiver which the Secretary of State for Health may have made in any case, determining the extent to which that member may remain involved with the matter under consideration.
+7. Require and receive the declaration of officers' interests that may conflict with those of the Trust.
+8. 9.
+Adopt the organisation's executive structures, processes and procedures to facilitate the discharge of business by the Trust and to agree modifications.
+Receive reports from committees including those that the Trust is required by the Secretary of State or other regulation to establish and to take appropriate action.
+10 .
+Confirm the recommendations of the Trust's committees where the committees do not have executive powers.
+11 .
+Approve arrangements relating to the discharge of the Trust's responsibilities as a corporate Trustee for funds held on Trust.
+12 .
+Establish terms of reference and reporting arrangements of all committees that are established by the Board.
+13 .
+Approve arrangements relating to the discharge of the Trust's responsibilities as a bailer for patients' property.
+14 .
+Ratify use of the common seal.
+15 .
+Ratify or otherwise instances of failure to comply with Standing Orders brought to the Chief Executive's attention following review by Audit Committee 16 .
+Discipline members of the Board or employees who are in breach of statutory requirements or SOs. Ар pointments and dismissal 1.
+Appoint the Vice-Chair of the Board.
+2. Appoint the Senior Independent Director 3.
+Appoint and dismiss other committees (and individual members) that are directly accountable to the Board.
+4. Appoint, appraise, discipline and dismiss executive directors.
+5. Confirm appointment of members of any committee of the Trust as representatives on outside bodies.
+6. Appoint appraise, discipline and dismiss the Secretary (if the appointment of a Secretary is required under Standing Orders).
+7. Approve proposals of the Nominations and Remuneration Committee regarding directors and senior employees and those of the Chief Executive for staff not covered by the Nominations and Remuneration Committee.